hspekt/site/_posts/2020-8-15-genomewebinar.md

 categories: Miscellaneous
 ---

 I endeavored to answer all the questions asked during [this GenomeWeb seminar I gave](https://www.genomeweb.com/resources/webinars/affordable-quantitative-single-cell-proteomics-scope2).
-Phew!
-There were a lot!
 Thanks to all who attended and to all who asked questions.

 ***

-## 50+ questions about SCoPE2 answered!
+## Here we go!

 ***